-A locally listed building is a building or other structure which is deemed to be of local architectural or historic interest and is included on the Local List drawn up by the Council.
+A locally listed heritage asset is a building, structure or designed space which is deemed to be of local architectural or historic interest and is included on the local heritage list drawn up by the Council.
 It is a local designation and completely separate from national listing which is undertaken by the government.

 Sections in this guide (click title to view)

 - 1. Why the council lists local buildings

 - 3. Appealing a local listing decision

 - 4. Carrying out works to a locally listed building